See also Antrim County Tour

 Boats depart from Donegall Quay by Lagan Lookout.
 Tel.
 028 9024 6609 (Belfast Welcome Centre) for hours.

-Photos of Albert Clock, Belfast Castle, City Bus, Malone House, Queen’s University, Stormont, and Ulster Museum courtesy of Go To Belfast
+Photos of Albert Clock, Belfast Castle, City Bus, Malone House, Queen’s University, Stormont, and Ulster Museum courtesy of Belfast Tourism.

 Photos of Botanic Garden, Crown Pub, Opera House, City Hall, Big Fish, St Anne’s Cathedral, courtesy Britain on View